 In another case, we had a client wanting to build a shed on their rural-zoned block to store their tractor and trailer that they used to keep the land maintained.
 This shed was not exempt as there was no “agricultural activity” on the land.
 A couple of cows to keep the grass down didn’t count.

-Bottom line, check with the council or a private certifier, just to be sure.
-Then if they say you’re exempt, get it in writing.
+Bottom line, check with the local council or a private certifier, just to be sure.
+Then if they say you’re exempt and don’t need council approval, get it in writing.

 Should you use a Private Building Certifier?